vladk17/alexnet_impl_in_pytorch/README.md

 PyTorch issue: "Implement similar PyTorch function as model.summary() in keras?" is [here](https://github.com/pytorch/pytorch/issues/2001)

 Stackoverflow: "What's the best way to generate a UML diagram from Python source code?" [here](https://stackoverflow.com/questions/260165/whats-the-best-way-to-generate-a-uml-diagram-from-python-source-code)

+## class AlexNet
+Everything is a Module.
+AlexNet itself and all its defining elements inherit from the class Module.
+Sequential<-Module
+Conv2d<-...<-Module
+ReLU<-...<-Module
+MaxPool2d<-...<-Module